BaptisteH3089/ImbLearning/README.md

 #### Using only basic oversampling

-On all the following, we will use at first a _RandomForestClassifier_ to see how our model perform according to oversampling strategy that we choose.
+On all the following, we will use a _RandomForestClassifier_ to see how our model perform according to oversampling strategy that we choose.
 Indeed, we are first more interested in the evolution of the f1_score on cross validation according to parameters of oversampling than the classifier itself.
+We did not try to tune parameters of the classifiers and arbitrarily chose some limiting parameters (as max_depth for the trees) in order to have a fast computational time since cross validation with different strategies is time consuming.

 - __Credit card dataset__